Andy Lyons (Irish footballer): Shamrock Rovers

 Lyons signed a multi-year contract with rivals Shamrock Rovers on 24 January 2022.
 In doing so, he moved from a part-time contract with Bohemians to a full-time contract with Rovers.
 Lyons scored the first European goal of his career on 25 August 2022 in a 1–0 win over Hungarian side Ferencváros in a UEFA Europa League playoff round tie at Tallaght Stadium.
 On 6 September 2022, he was named League of Ireland Player of the Month for the previous month.
 Lyons was named the PFAI Players' Young Player of the Year for the 2022 season.

 Blackpool

 On 29 August 2022, it was announced that Lyons would join EFL Championship club Blackpool in January 2023 on a three-and-a-half-year deal, for a fee believed to be in the region of £300,000 plus add-ons.
 He made his debut for the club on 7 January 2023, playing the full 90 minutes in a 4–1 win over Premier League side Nottingham Forest in the FA Cup.
 He scored his first goal for the club on 7 February 2023 in a 2–2 draw with Huddersfield Town at Bloomfield Road.
 In February 2024, Lyons suffered a serious knee injury, ruling him out for an extended period.

+At the end of the 2025–26 season, the club extended his contract.